Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 You may want to request a sick note if:

-• You need to confirm the employee’s ability to return to work after an extended absence.
+• You need to confirm the employee’s ability to return to work after an extended absence

 What Should a Sick Note Include?

-• The length of your employee’s absence
+• The length of the employee’s absence

 • The date a healthcare professional saw them